Solutions for Flooded Basements in Manhattan, Wamego, Junction City & surrounding Kansas towns

 The water outlet is placed as far from your home as possible, preferably at a downgrade so it can run off into a sewer grate or down the hill away from your home.
 The outlet should also come out into the air so that the water will be pulled away from its entry point.
 Sump pumps can be used to supplement this system if you live on the flat ground or if your home is at the bottom of a hill or you simply do not want to pour water into your neighbor’s yard.

 Installation of a drain tile system is a complex process.
 The location of the drain tiles must be carefully measured to capture as much water as possible before it can enter your basement.
 The drainage system must also be efficient at removing the water from your drain tiles and ensuring it is displaced somewhere both safe.

 Most modern homes with finished basements have a drain tile system installed when the home is built, but existing homes or those built quickly and with minimal extras may not and that will require a great deal of careful remodeling in and around your basement.
 For all these reasons, it is important that the installation process is done by a trained professional who has worked in this field for many years.

-If you’re ready to finally put a stop to the leaky basement you have been fighting since you moved in, call us today and learn how an effective drain tile system can finally solve your problems.
+If you’re ready to finally put a stop to the leaky basement you have been fighting since you moved in, call Standard today and learn how an effective drain tile system can finally solve your problems.
 Standard Plumbing, Heating & Air here has been servicing homes and businesses in the Manhattan, Kansas area since 1923.
 Call us today at (785) 776-5012 or fill out our online form and one of our drain specialists will get back to you right away.